Close Menu

 of all prophets (peace be upon them all) to their people.

 Prophet Mohammad (peace and blessings be upon him) used to advise and continuously remind his Companions about Taqwa (fear of Allah) in all his talks and on different occasions.
-Those who define Taqwa as “fearing Allah” look at the concept as a motive, because according to early scholars the minimum level of fearing Allah is what motivates a Muslim to fulfill obligations and keeps him/her away from prohibitions.
+Those who define Taqwa as “fearing Allah” look at the concept as a motive, because according to early scholars, the minimum level of fearing Allah is what motivates a Muslim to fulfill obligations and keeps him/her away from prohibitions.

 Taqwa (to fear Allah) does not imply perfection.
-Those who have Taqwa are subject to commit sins.
-However, if they do so, they repent right away and follow up the bad deed they have done with a good deed to wipe the bad one out as mentioned in this hadith.
+Those who have Taqwa are subject to committing sins.
+However, if they do so, they repent right away and follow up the bad deed they have done with a good deed to wipe the bad one out, as mentioned in this hadith.
 This clarifies the debatable issue among some scholars: whether or not avoiding minor sins is considered an aspect of Taqwa.

-Allah the Almighty and all Merciful have left the door of forgiveness opened to many means by which the punishment for sin might be removed.
+Allah the Almighty and all Merciful have left the door of forgiveness open to many means by which the punishment for sin might be removed.
 To do good deeds right after bad ones to wipe them out is one means.
 This is mentioned in Surah Hud, ayat 114:

 “Verily, the good deeds remove the evil deeds.”
 (Surah Hud, ayat 114)

-There are other ways and means by which sins are forgiven as stated in the Qur’an and Sunnah such as:
+There are other ways and means by which sins are forgiven, as stated in the Qur’an and Sunna,h such as:

 • Istighfar (seeking forgiveness by supplication)